rogerhe13/LLM3_RL/ANALYSIS.md

 ### Win Rates (GPT-4-as-Judge)

-We evaluated model outputs using GPT-3.5-turbo as a judge on 100 test prompts.
+I evaluated model outputs using GPT-4.1-mini as a judge on 100 test prompts.
 Each comparison presents the same prompt to both models and asks the judge which response is better.

 | Comparison | Win Rate | Analysis |
 |------------|----------|----------|